Tomatoes, carrots, and flowers growing together with butterflies, demonstrating the benefits of companion planting for a healthy garden ecosystem.

 A vibrant garden with aromatic plants like lavender and marigolds growing alongside vegetables, attracting butterflies and promoting natural pest control.

-Aromatic Plants in Companion Planting – Natural Pest Control and Pollinator Attraction
+How to Match Aromatic Plants in Companion Planting for Pest Control and Pollinators

 Aromatic plants release volatile compounds that influence insect behavior.
 In companion planting, these natural emissions can reduce pest pressure while attracting beneficial insects that improve pollination and crop health.
 By understanding which plants produce specific scents and how these scents interact with local ecosystems, gardeners can design planting arrangements that improve yield without synthetic pesticides….